gera2ld/tw-prism/README.md

 This plugin was created with automation in mind.

 Dependencies like PrismJS are defined in package.json and can be easily updated to the latest version with the help of [npm-check-updates](https://github.com/raineorshine/npm-check-updates).
-Supported languages and additional aliases are defined in gulpfile.js.
+Supported languages and additional aliases are defined in `scripts/build.mjs`.

+A dedicated tool for customization is coming soon.
+You will be able to pick the languages you like and your favorite theme there.

 ## Installation